A User Manual for GeoPressureR

 Structure of the manual

-• The basic tutorial runs through the entire workflow using a simple track of pressure only, with the example of a Swainson’s Warbler.
+• Basic tutorial runs through the entire workflow using a simple track of pressure only, with the example of a Swainson’s Warbler.

-• The advanced tutorial explores additional functionalities of the package using light, acceleration, and wind data, through the example of a Great Reed Warbler.
+• Advanced tutorial explores additional functionalities of the package using light, acceleration, and wind data, through the example of a Great Reed Warbler.

 • Labelling tools introduces labelling, a critical step in the workflow.
 This is a complex procedure requiring a comprehensive understanding of the method and tools of the package, which is why it is described in more depth after the basic and advanced tutorials.
 We strongly recommended reading this section attentively for optimal results.